ucsb-teaching-cs/s21/hw/teaching_demo.md

 ## Assignment

 ULAs often conduct review sessions where they go over various course topics, explain how to solve certain types of problems, and demonstrate how to approach/deconstruct a specific concept.
-At the end of this assignment, you will have seen the differenct types of concepts / questions your fellow 190J peers have seen this quarter, and the strategies they use to address and explain them.
+At the end of this assignment, you will have seen the different types of concepts / questions your fellow 190J peers have seen this quarter, and the strategies they use to address and explain them.

 Additionally, this assignment is meant to help you with your application for a paid ULA position, since you might need to submit a video of yourself teaching a concept.

 Last but not least, this assignment's goal is to help you identify creative strategies in which you can explain course concepts, and ways of assessing whether your audience ("your student(s)") understood your explanation.

-For this assignment, we ask that you prepare a 5-7 minute teaching demo explaining a topic/concept or a walk-through of an example from the course your are assigned to as a ULA.
+For this assignment, we ask that you prepare a 5-7 minute teaching demo explaining a topic/concept or a walk-through of an example from the course you are assigned to as a ULA.
 After your presentation, you need to test how well your audience/"students" are able to apply what you've explained by asking them follow-up questions, or giving them a poll, or a clicker-style/quiz question(s), or asking them to complete an activity.
 We encourage you to be creative and think of engaging, fun, and/or practical examples.